Nearsighted vs. Farsighted

 In addition to the abbreviations for your eyes, you will see some other letters on your eyeglass prescription.
 Here’s what you should know to understand them:

-CYL & AXIS is short for “cylinder and axis” and refers to correction for astigmatism
+- CYL & AXIS are short for “cylinder and axis” and refer to correction for astigmatism

 Next to these letters, you will see numbers.
 If your prescription does not have a number next to one of these items, it merely means that your eyes do not require correction for that issue.
 Someone who did not have astigmatism, for example, would not have anything written next to CYL & AXIS.

 The numbers that appear next to OD and OS indicate how strong your nearsightedness or farsightedness is.
 A negative number in either spot suggests that you are nearsighted, while a positive number shows that you are farsighted.
 The more negative (or positive) the number is, the more serious a refractive error you have.

 Contact lens prescriptions have OD and OS on them as well, but they include two other abbreviations.
 The first is BC, which stands for base curve.
 The second is Dia, which is short for diameter.
 These indicators are what ensures that your contact lenses will conform to the exact curvature of your eyes.

 Which Treatments Are Best for Nearsightedness and Farsightedness?